 Good Mental Health, the solution is ….go fishing

-Look lets not beat around the bush, Covid and lockdown affected most peoples mental health.
+Lets not beat around the bush, Covid and lockdown affected many peoples mental health.
 I know being stuck in the house with my lovely family led to some rising tensions and arguments over….well nothing really!

 This all changed, as soon we were all allowed out on the river again in July.
 I never quite realised how much I missed doing what I do, and how privileged I was.
 To spend time in beautiful places with guests has to be one of the best jobs in the world.
 The most rewarding aspect of all of it was helping people relax and get into a good mental space.
 You could see how grateful our guests were, to be in the outdoors and enjoying the river.
 No tension, no babble, just the sounds of nature, the calming effect of the water and occasional moments of excitement when a fish was hooked or landed.